lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/07 Atomize/Atomize.md

 							<div class="callout-title"> <div class="callout-title-inner">Levana (she/her) </div> </div>
 							<img alt="placeholder.png" src="https://raw.githubusercontent.com/lunaria79/Jackalupes-Corner/main/01%20Dream%20Journal/Dreams/07%20Atomize/Images/placeholder.png">
 							 <p>Due to her visions impacting her more physically than her brother, <b>Levana</b> has always been a very sickly person.
 Due to this, the former king had her confined to her bed chambers where she could be well enough to be of use.
 Instead of just sitting around, when she was healthy she threw herself into research. <b>Xenos</b> and <b>Second Prince</b> would often sneak out of the castle to find books and trinkets of her request.</p>
+							 <p>OS - (Oracle Saint) Zelda but with longer blonde hair and slightly softer features (we don't have to be identical, but we are twins)</p>
 						</div>
 					</div>
 				</div>